 - How will the PACT Act affect atomic veterans?

 - How to get VA disability benefits for illness related to toxic exposure

 - How Woods and Woods can help

 The PACT Act, which was introduced in Congress in June 2021, was championed by the VA and veterans service organizations.
-President Biden said he will sign it.
+President Biden signed it into law on Aug.
+10, 2022.